gammasoft71/Examples_Qt/README.md

 [SpinButton](Qt.Widgets/CommonControls/SpinButton) shows how to create a spin button with QSpinBox.

 [ToggleButton](Qt.Widgets/CommonControls/ToggleButton) shows how to create a toggle button with QPushButton.

+[TreeView](Qt.Widgets/CommonControls/TreeView) shows how to create a three view with QTreeView.

+[TreeView2](Qt.Widgets/CommonControls/TreeView2) shows how to create a list view with QTreeView.

 [Widget](Qt.Widgets/CommonControls/ToggleButton) shows how to create a widget with QWidget.